Polybia rejecta: Description and habitat

-The P. rejecta has an almost completely black body that separates itself due to its sting autotomy.
+Polybia rejecta has an almost completely black body that separates itself due to its sting autotomy.
 It has a small rounded head with short antennae, thin body and thin wings.
 The distribution of the wasp is very dependent on the location of water bodies.
 Many aquatic macrophytes are important foraging targets for the wasps.
 The species is generally found in association with Azteca andreae and nests of various bird species.
 In general the reason for the nests being near the ant is that it can provide protection against army ants.
 Nests for these wasps have been found on several plant species.
 Each comb is covered by an envelope and succeeding combs are built on the already made envelopes.

 Colony cycle

 The pace and timing of the colony cycle varies greatly with the climate and biotic factors.
 Additionally the colonies will generally gravitate towards previously established nests.
-This nesting association is a characteristic that is unique to the P. rejecta.
+This nesting association is a characteristic that is unique to P. rejecta.
 By nesting in such high densities, nesting must be great enough to offset the increased competition for food.
-The P. rejecta produces its males in February to April.
+Polybia rejecta produces its males in February to April.
 Otherwise not much is known about the colony cycle of the social wasps.